-Astigmatism, farsightedness, and nearsightedness are all annoying, and corrective eye surgery can conceivably treat all of those.
-They can all be treated with glasses and contacts too, however.
-It is estimated that for up to ninety percent of LASIK recipients, vision is significantly improved.
-There’s a chance that even after that improvement, you’ll still need to use corrective lenses sometimes.
-A few years down the line from getting LASIK, a small percentage of people require glasses or contacts in certain situations.
+Astigmatism, farsightedness, and nearsightedness are all annoying.
+Corrective eye surgery can treat all of those.
+It is estimated that for up to 90% of LASIK recipients, vision is significantly improved.
+However, there’s a chance that even after that improvement, you’ll still need to use corrective lenses like eyeglasses and contact lenses.
+A few years down the line, a small percentage of people require eyeglasses or contacts in certain situations.
 However, that’s not something LASIK can control, as things like old age and other eye diseases like cataracts and glaucoma can affect your vision.

 There’s also the risks involved, which, while minor, should not be discounted.
 Vision loss that cannot be treated by lenses, contacts, or further surgery is rare, but not unheard of.
-What’s more common is severe dry eye syndrome, and also such phenomena as blurry vision or seeing halos around bright lights.
-None of those are life-threatening, but it’s still your vision we’re talking about, the importance of which is self-evident.
+What’s more common is severe dry eye syndrome, blurry vision, and seeing halos around bright lights.
+None of these are life-threatening but can be a huge pain in the butt since you can’t do anything about it.

 What you should take from all of this is that LASIK is not a miracle cure.
-It can only help some people, and those who receive it sometimes still need to use glasses or contacts, or they need to have a second LASIK procedure later.
+It can only help some people, and those who receive it may still need glasses, contacts, or a second surgery down the line.
 With all that being said, though, there are thousands of people who have been helped by LASIK in a significant way, and if you’re experiencing any of a specific range of vision problems, you might be a good candidate.
 The procedure is very safe, and the side effects we’ve discussed in this article only happen to a select minority.

 The best thing to do, again, is to have a frank conversation with your surgeon about whether you’re a suitable candidate.
-You want to have better vision, and it’s more than likely that LASIK will turn out to be a choice that makes sense for you.
+If you want to have better vision, it’s more than likely that LASIK will turn out to be the best choice for you.